Long-Distance Continuous-Variable Quantum Key Distribution over 202.81 km of Fiber

-To reduce this residual phase noise we switch the key signals (i.e., those used for key generation) with higher-intensity `reference signals' that are specifically dedicated to phase noise estimation.
+In our system, we adopt a high-precision phase compensation scheme in order to (i) eliminate the phase shift induced from the unbalanced MZI structure and (ii) decrease the phase noise as much as possible.
+In this way, we can achieve long-distance transmission where even a slight increase of the excess noise may have nontrivial degradation effects on the value of the secret key rate.
+To reduce this residual phase noise, we switch the key signals (i.e., those used for key generation) with higher-intensity `reference signals' that are specifically dedicated to phase noise estimation.
 In our setup, the variance $V_A$ of the Gaussian modulation of the key signals as well as the signal-to-noise ratio (SNR) of the reference signals are controlled by modulators AM$_1$ and AM$_4$, which are in turn controlled by a $10$-bit digital-analog-converter (DAC).
-The SNR of the reference signals is $34$~{\rm dB} higher than the SNR of the key signals.
+In our phase compensation scheme, a series of specific phase reference frames modulate the $\mathrm{AM}_1$ to generate $100$ reference pulses every $1000$ data pulses.
+With the help of $\mathrm{AM}_4$, the final SNR of the reference pulses is $34$~{\rm dB} higher than that of the signal pulses.
+Note, sending higher-intensity references pulses here will not increase more practical security problems than sending weak-intensity references pulses~\cite{Qi_PhysRevX_2015}.
 With this value, the residual phase noise is low enough to support the system over $202.81$~{\rm km} fiber.
+The results of the homodyne detection are used for calculating the relative phase difference between transmitted and received data, and the phase modulator on the LO path at Bob's side modulates Bob's data according to the calculated phase estimation results.

 Once Bob has measured the states sent from Alice, the two parties postprocess their data to generate a secret key~\cite{Zhang_QuantumSciTechnol_2019}.
-In a CV-QKD system, postprocessing can be divided in four parts: basis sifting, parameter estimation, information reconciliation (or error correction), and privacy amplification.
+In a CV-QKD system, postprocessing can be divided into four parts: basis sifting, parameter estimation, information reconciliation (or error correction), and privacy amplification.
 In our system, parameter estimation is performed after error correction (apart from a preliminary estimation of the SNR).

-From the correlated data, we compute the covariance matrix illustrated in Fig.~\ref{fig2} from which we can derive the asymptotic key rate of our system.
+\emph{Results.} $-$ From the correlated data, we compute the covariance matrix illustrated in Fig.~\ref{fig2} from which we can derive the asymptotic key rate of our system.
 Then taking finite-size effects into account, the reverse-reconciliation secret key rate is given by the general formula~\cite{Leverrier_PhysRevA_2010,Pirandola_RevModPhys_2019}